-- While external relationship building is important, the perspectives of those who work and study at Southeast Tech are vital to ensuring that the school is able to retain quality faculty and staff as well as students.
+- While external relationship building is important, the perspectives of those who work and study at Southeast Tech are vital to ensuring that the Institute is able to retain quality faculty and staff as well as students.
 It is not enough to just listen to internal stakeholders; positive and responsive actions must also be taken to address concerns and pursue opportunities. - Southeast Tech currently conducts a number of surveys to assess the satisfaction of its principal internal constituency groups.
 Use of the Student Satisfaction Inventory as well as employee satisfaction survey should be maintained and enhanced as necessary.
-Leaders in each constituency category should be involved in discussions on how to optimize these tools. - Southeast Tech administration should be purposeful in following up with students, faculty, and staff to communicate the findings of surveys and how they will be addressed.
-Data-driven performance assessment on identified issues and associated actions should also be generated and reported, perhaps through regular internal correspondences or tracking reports delivered electronically to all Institute accounts.
+Leaders in each constituency category should be involved in discussions on how to optimize these tools. - It is critical that students, staff, and faculty feel valued as critical members of the Southeast Tech community.
+As such, Southeast Tech should evaluate and optimize all internal communications criteria, including how constituencies want to be communicated with, what do they want to know, what is the best timing for engagement opportunities, what methods should be used. - Southeast Tech administration should be purposeful in following up with students, faculty, and staff to communicate the findings of surveys and how they will be addressed.
+Data-driven performance assessment on identified issues and associated actions should also be generated and reported, perhaps through regular internal correspondences or tracking reports delivered electronically to all Institute accounts. - Southeast Tech administrators should determine if current channels and platforms for communicating with internal constituencies are effective and sustainable.
+Investigation of available alternatives and methods of other technical institutes could inform strategies to upgrade or replace existing technologies and programs with best-in-class alternatives.
+The